KediDili/VanillaPlusProfessions/features.md

 Note: Said rings spawned from CJB or SMAPI console will not be functional because both of those wont do some necessary changes VPP does.

-For Mod Authors: If you add custom trinkets, you need to add a custom ring item, and add an entry like ``"Kedi.VPP.AccessoriseRing": "ExampleAuthor.ExampleMod_UnqualifiedItemIDForMyRing"`` to your trinket's TrinketMetadata field.
+For Mod Authors: If you add custom trinkets, you need to add a custom ring item, and add an entry like ``"Kedi.VPP.AccessoriseRing": "ExampleAuthor.ExampleMod_UnqualifiedItemIDForMyRing"`` to your trinket's CustomFields field.
 This is needed for VPP to match your trinket to your ring.

 ### Consolidation
 Rings of the same type can be forged together.
 There is only one exception to this.
 Combined Rings still can't be combined again.

 ### Hidden Benefits
-All vanilla trinkets will get<br/>na second purpose.
+All vanilla trinkets will get a second purpose.

 There are 8 trinkets in vanilla, and one extra purpose for each.
 In case there are people who want to learn what it is themselves, only the hint locations are listed below: